Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: The Lagrangian Formulation

-Furthermore, and rather remarkably, we can write our action functional \eqref{eq:ReparamInvActionFunctional} in a form that resembles a Lorentz-invariant dot product, despite the fact that we have not assumed that our system has anything to do with special relativity or four-dimensional spacetime:
+That is, rather remarkably, we can recast our action functional in a form that resembles a Lorentz-invariant dot product, despite the fact that we have not assumed that our system has anything to do with special relativity or four-dimensional spacetime:

 We therefore refer to this framework as the manifestly covariant Lagrangian formulation for our classical system.